Progesterone treatment to prevent preterm birth

 The gel comes in an applicator that looks kind of like a tampon.
 You put one applicator of gel in your vagina every day.
 You may begin treatment between 20 and 23 weeks of pregnancy, and it can last until just before 37 weeks of pregnancy.
 You need a prescription from your provider to get progesterone gel.
 Progesterone gel has no known side effects for you or your baby.

 What are progesterone shots?

-- You’ve had a spontaneous preterm birth before, when you were pregnant with just one baby.
-Spontaneous preterm birth means labor began on its own, without drugs or other methods.
-Or the sac around the baby broke early, causing labor.
+- You had a spontaneous premature birth before when you were pregnant with just one baby.
+Spontaneous means labor began on its own, without drugs or other methods.
+Or the sac around your baby broke early, causing labor.

-No. Studies show shots can help only if you already had a spontaneous preterm birth and are pregnant again with just one baby.
-Even if this is true for you, the shots don’t always work to prevent another preterm birth.
-The shots don’t reduce your chance of preterm birth if you’re pregnant with twins, triplets or more.
-And the shots don’t reduce your chance of preterm birth if your previous preterm birth wasn’t spontaneous.
+Even if you get progesterone shots, they don’t always work to prevent another premature birth.
+They don’t reduce your chances of giving birth early if you’re pregnant with multiples (twins, triplets or more).
+And they don’t reduce your chances of giving birth early if your previous premature birth wasn’t spontaneous.